ECF/bndtools.workspace/README.md

 MCP ToolGroups Example Client Project = Implements a simple client that connects to running MCP Server and makes tool calls

-To create and run these projects in your bnd workspace:
+To create and run these projects in your bnd workspace and launch the example MCP servers and client:

 Create a new Bndtools Workspace using the [ECF Bndtools Workspace Template](https://github.com/ECF/bndtools.workspace)